chrisnoonan98675/site/xl-impact/how-to/getting-started-with-xl-impact.markdown

 During the project definition you can configure:

 *  The pieces of data that are relevant to your project (scope).
-For example, you can filter by the Github repository, the XL Release template name, or by the Jenkins job name.
+For example, you can filter by the GitHub repository, the XL Release template name, or by the Jenkins job name.
 * The **Release to client** for this project (Select either XL Release or Jenkins build).
 * The **Jira issue done state** for this project refers to a subset of all the possible Jira issue states that are considered as `done` (e.g. completed, done, resolved).
 * The **Production issue** for this project.
 This is to distinguish between normal product issues (product development according to roadmap) and issues reported by customers (complaints).

-To create a project, go to **Projects** and click **Create project**, to edit a project, click the pencil icon.
+To create a project, go to **Projects** and click **Create project**.
+To edit a project, click the pencil icon.

 There are four major types of filter blocks: